-The name Fanagalo means something like "do it like this", and this form of speech is also known as Pidgin Zulu, Fanakalo, Fanekolo, Isikula, Lololo or Isilololo, Piki or Isipiki, and Silunguboi.
-In Zimbabwe it is known as Chilapalapa and is influenced by Shona, and in Zambia it is called Cikabanga and has influences from Bemba.
+The name Fanagalo means something like "do it like this".
+It is also known as Pidgin Zulu, Fanakalo, Fanekolo, Isikula, Lololo, Isilololo, Piki, Isipiki or Silunguboi.
+In Zimbabwe it is known as Chilapalapa, and is influenced by Shona.
+In Zambia it is called Cikabanga, and has influences from Bemba.

 Information about Fanagalo pronunciation compiled by Wolfram Siegel